zbreit/zbreit/README.md

 I'm a computer engineering student at the University of Maryland who loves robotics, web dev, cybersecurity, and hardware hacking

 ### 👨‍💻 Check out some of my projects
- - 📱 [`bitcamp/mobile-app`](https://github.com/bitcamp/mobile-app): Cross-platform mobile app I shipped to 1000+ hackathon participants at Bitcamp
+ - 📱 [`bitcamp/mobile-app`](https://github.com/bitcamp/mobile-app) Cross-platform mobile app I shipped to 1000+ hackathon participants at Bitcamp
- - 🔑 [`team-pass/FIDO-login`](https://github.com/team-pass/FIDO-login): [FIDO2](https://fidoalliance.org/fido2/)-compliant webpage for my undergrad research into biometric authentication on the web
+ - 🔑 [`team-pass/FIDO-login`](https://github.com/team-pass/FIDO-login) [FIDO2](https://fidoalliance.org/fido2/)-compliant webpage for my undergrad research into biometric authentication on the web
- - 🏎 [`zbreit/team-mixtape-OSV`](https://github.com/zbreit/team-mixtape-OSV): "Over-Sand Vehicle" robot that automatically navigates to and extinguishes flames
+ - 🤖 [`zbreit/team-mixtape-OSV`](https://github.com/zbreit/team-mixtape-OSV) "Over-Sand Vehicle" robot that automatically navigates to and extinguishes flames
- - 🙋‍♀️ [`zbreit/AttendanceUC`](https://github.com/zbreit/AttendanceUC): QR-based attendance for HackUC, a high school hackathon I helped organize
+ - 🙋‍♀️ [`zbreit/AttendanceUC`](https://github.com/zbreit/AttendanceUC) QR-based attendance system for HackUC, a high school hackathon I helped organize
- - ⚡ [`zbreit/UART-verilog`](https://github.com/zbreit/UART-Verilog): Verilog implementation of the UART serial communication protocol
+ - 📨 [`zbreit/UART-verilog`](https://github.com/zbreit/UART-Verilog) Implementation of the UART serial communication protocol in Verilog

 ### 🤿 For fun...
 - 🏌️‍♂️ See if you can beat me in [code golf](https://code.golf/golfers/zbreit) (only Python allowed!)